Skip to the content.

 Post-symposium formal review

 Draft papers will receive minimal reviews and notification of acceptance for presentation at the symposium.
 Authors of draft papers will be invited to submit revised papers based on the feedback received at the symposium.
-A post-symposium refereeing process will then select a subset of these articles for formal publication.
+A post-symposium refereeing process will then select a subset of these papers for formal publication.

 Paper categories